StevenWeathers/thunderdome-planning-poker/docs/GUIDE.md

 - Passcode (optional)
 - Facilitator Code (optional)

+## Teams and Team Standups

+Asynchronous daily standup tool to aid in speeding up standup or making standups completely async depending on team practices.

 ## Languages

 🌍 Thunderdome has made every effort to be an international tool, and help developers of all nationalities unite together.